-Tourism in CyprusCyprus recorded a total of 3 million tourists in 2016, ranking 65th in the world in absolute terms.
+Tourism in CyprusCyprus recorded a total of four million tourists in 2019, ranking 42nd in the world in absolute terms.

 That smaller countries regularly perform lower in a comparison of the absolute number of guests, is obvious.
-By putting the tourist numbers in relation to the population of Cyprus, the result is much more comparable picture: With 2.7 tourists per resident, Cyprus ranked 24th in the world.
-In Western Asia, it ranked 2nd.
+By putting the tourist numbers in relation to the population of Cyprus, the result is much more comparable picture: With 3.3 tourists per resident, Cyprus ranked 19th in the world.
+In Western Asia, it ranked 1st.

-The following chart shows the number of tourist arrivals registered in Cyprus each year.
+Development of the tourism sector in Cyprus from 1995 to 2019The following chart shows the number of tourist arrivals registered in Cyprus each year.
 Anyone who spends at least one night in the country but does not live there for more than 12 months is considered a tourist.
 Insofar as the survey included the purpose of the trip, business trips and other non-tourism travel purposes have already been excluded.
-The number of people passing through within the same day, and e.g. crew members of ships or flights are also not considered as tourists in most countries.
+The number of people passing through within the same day, and e.g., crew members of ships or flights are also not considered tourists in most countries.
 If the same person travels in and out more than once within the same year, each visit counts again.

 Data in the chart are given in millions of tourists.
-The red line represents the average of all countries in Western Asia.
+The red line represents the average of all 18 countries in Western Asia.

-Revenues from tourismIn 1995, tourism revenues amounted to 2.02 billion USD, or about 20.55 percent of the gross national product.
-This corresponded to about 2.10 million tourists at that time and roughly 961 USD per person.
-Within 21 years, the country's dependence on tourism has decreased substantially.
-In the last year of the survey, the revenue now amounts to 2.76 billion USD, accounting for 13.67 percent of the gross national product.
-Each visitor now spends an average of 865 USD for his holiday in Cyprus.Annual receipts as percentage of the gross national product:
+Revenues from tourismIn 1995, tourism revenues amounted to 2.02 billion USD, or about 20.32 percent of the gross national product.
+This corresponded to about 2.25 million tourists at that time and roughly 896 USD per person.
+Within 25 years, the country's dependence on tourism has decreased substantially.
+Before the outbreak of the COVID-19 pandemic, sales were $3.25 billion billion, 12.51 percent of gross national product.
+Thus, each visitor spent an average of $788 on their vacation in Cyprus.

 All data for Cyprus in detail